simonwehle/yt2abs/README.md

 # yt2abs

+yt2abs is a cli tool that converts .mp3 files (from youtube) into an .m4b audiobook with chapters and metadata from audible to be used in audiobookshelf

 > [!WARNING]
 > This project uses ffmpeg make sure you have it installed

-yt2abs is a cli tool that converts .mp3 files (from youtube) into an .m4b audiobook with chapters and metadata from audible to be used in audiobookshelf

 ### usage:

 ```
-yt2abs --asin B07KKMNZCH
+yt2abs --a B07KKMNZCH
 ```

 default file names: